 - Calcium-rich food

 Calcium is a great way to ensure bone health postpartum.
 Besides keeping the bones strong, calcium also plays a role in blood coagulation.
-Look at tofu, milk, and cheese for your calcium needs.
+Look at tofu, milk, and cheese for your calcium needs and include them into your confinement cooking.

 At the end of the day, recovery is what is most important.
-Always choose foods that are easily digestible and remember to always eat in moderation.
+Always choose foods that are easily digestible and remember to always eat in moderation as part of your regime for confinement food in Singapore.

 Be part of the Enfamama A+ Club today to unlock a world of privileges and benefits which include free samples, exclusive vouchers, promotions, expert advice and many more!